jump-dev/Ipopt.jl/README.md

    make install
    ```
    where `</full/path/somewhere>` is replaced as appropriate.
-4. Rename the files `/full/path/somewhere/lib/libcoinhsl.so` to
+4. Rename the file `/full/path/somewhere/lib/libcoinhsl.so` to
-   `/full/path/somewhere/lib/libhsl.so`, and place the library somewhere on
+   `/full/path/somewhere/lib/libhsl.so`.
-   your load path.
+5. Place the `libhsl.so` library somewhere on your load path.
    - Alternatively, start Julia with `export LD_LIBRARY_PATH=/full/path/somewhere/lib; julia`
-5. Set the option `linear_solver` to `ma27`:
+6. Set the option `linear_solver` to `ma27`:
    ```julia
    using JuMP, Ipopt
    model = Model(Ipopt.Optimizer)